-SECTION 1 Understanding your out-of-pocket costs for covered services 45 Section 1.1 Section 1.2 Section 1.3 Types of out-of-pocket costs you may pay for your covered services 45 SECTION 2 Use the Benefits Chart to find out what is covered for you and how much you will pay 46 Section 2.1 Your medical benefits and costs as a member of the plan 46 SECTION 3 What services are covered outside of Community First Medicare Advantage Dual Eligible Spo Section 3.1 Services not covered by Community First Medicare Advantage Dual Eligible Special Needs Pla (D-SPNP) SECTION 4 What services are not covered by the plan?
-70 Section 4.1 Services not covered by the plan (Medicare exclusions) 70
+SECTION 1 Understanding your out-of-pocket costs for covered services 46 Section 1.1 Types of out-of-pocket costs you may pay for your covered services 46 Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?
+46 Section 1.3 Our plan does not allow providers to "balance bill" you 46 SECTION 2 Use the Benefits Chart to find out what is covered for you and how much you will pay 47 Section 2.1 Your medical benefits and costs as a Member of the plan 47 SECTION 3 What services are covered outside of Community First Medicare Advantage D-SNP (HMO)?
+69 Section 3.1 Services not covered by Community First Medicare Advantage D-SNP (HMO) 69 SECTION 4 What services are not covered by the plan?
+73 Section 4.1 Services not covered by the plan (Medicare exclusions) 73